meekostuff/meeko-panner/README.md

 The primary motivation for **meeko-panner** is to demonstrate [HTMLDecor](http://github.com/shogun70/HTMLDecor).
-I consider it obvious that this approach would have better performance and flexibility if integrated into a site rather than being implemented as a js bookmarklet.
+I consider it obvious that this approach would have better performance and flexibility if integrated into a site rather than being implemented as a JS bookmarklet.

-<small>(And the goal of HTMLDecor is to facilitate web-pages containing only essential content,
+<small>(The goal of HTMLDecor is to facilitate web-pages containing only essential content,
 where auxilliary content, styles, even layout can be added from within the browser in a device and user appropriate manner.)</small>